explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 A well decomposed problem yields an elegant solution.

-Next we solve the smaller problems (the arrows).
-Here we zoom in to focus on a single task, ignoring everything else.
+Next we solve the smaller problems.
+Here we zoom in to focus on a single arrow, ignoring everything else.

 {:refdef: style="text-align: center; margin: 20px 0;"}
 ![composition-full](/assets/composition-zoomed.png)